SmithWillSuffice/ohanga-pai/content/questions/1000_tariffman_ex_machina.md

 even in the payments clear, are exemplars of why imports are good if you can get them.

-**On the need for recylcing.** --- the USD is peculiar in this way in that it does _not_ need much recylcing, since the [eurodollar system](https://en.wikipedia.org/wiki/Eurodollar) permits foreigners to accumulate more nominal US dollars than they would otherwise _not in US banks_ (not exchange settlement balances at the FED),
+**On the need for recycling.** --- the USD is peculiar in this way in that it does _not_ need much recycling, since the [eurodollar system](https://en.wikipedia.org/wiki/Eurodollar) permits foreigners to accumulate more nominal US dollars than they would otherwise _not in US banks_ (not exchange settlement balances at the FED),